-- 5. Notice the similitude between the filling of the Spirit which controls and drunkenness which controls.
-Sins which surrender the control of the mind can lead to demon control/possession, and this certainly includes any form of chemical addiction. - 6.
-Drinking as used in this doctrine means "the consumption of fermented drink." - 7.
-Wine was the principle drink used by both Old and New Testament peoples although beer was commonly consumed in certain ancient societies. - 7.1 Wine was made from various fruits certainly to include pomegranates and grapes.
-Strong drink was usually made from grains. - 7.2 The word new wine in the Bible is a reference to fruit or juices which have not as yet either been harvested or were still fermenting.
+- 4.1.1 Sins which relinquish the control of the mind can lead to demon possession and/or control and this certainly includes an alcohol addiction. - 4.2 Drinking as used in this doctrine means "the consumption of fermented drink".
+(Oinos, Sikera, Gleukos, Shekar, Yayin and Tirosh) - 4.3 Wine was the principle drink used by both Old and New Testament peoples although beer was commonly consumed in certain ancient societies. - 4.3.1 Wine was made from various fruits.
+Strong drink was usually made from various grains. - 4.4 The word new wine in the Bible is at times a reference to fruit or juices which have not as yet either been harvested or were still fermenting.
 It was also used to describe "cheap wine" which was highly intoxicating.

-Hag 1:11 And I called for a drought upon the land, and upon the mountains, and upon the corn, and upon the new wine (Tirosh), and upon the oil, and upon that which the ground bringeth forth, and upon men, and upon cattle, and upon all the labor of the hands.
+Hag 1:11 And I called for a drought upon the land, and upon the mountains, and upon the corn, and upon the new wine (TIROSH), and upon the oil, and upon that which the ground bringeth forth, and upon men, and upon cattle, and upon all the labor of the hands.

-- 7.2.1 In Hag 1:11 Tirosh refers to grapes not harvested. - 7.2.2 Acts 2:13 and 15 are examples of Scripture where new wine is used to describe a very powerful wine.
-In verse 15 the words "not drunken" is a translation from the negative adverb Ouk with the verb Methuo.
+- 4.4.1 Here in Hag 1:11 TIROSH refers to grapes not harvested. - 4.4.2 Acts 2:13 and 15 are examples of Scripture where new wine is used to describe a very powerful wine.
+In verse 15 the words "not drunk" is a translation from the negative adverb Ouk with the verb Methuo.

-Acts 2:13 Others mocking said, These men are full of new wine (Gleukos).
+Acts 2:13 Others mocking said, These men are full of new wine (GLUKOS).